In Champaign-Urbana, fall family fun doesn’t have to drain your budget

 14. BOO!
 Halloween Fun For All

 It’s no secret Champaign-Urbana loves all things Halloween.
-We have a fun post put together for you to find all things Halloween, so prepare those costumes now and keep checking back as we add more Halloween events.
-While you’re waiting for October 31, check out some of our favorite fall parades.
+We will have a fun post put together for you to find all things Halloween, so prepare those costumes now and keep checking back as we add more Halloween events.
+While you’re waiting for Oct.
+31, check out some of our favorite fall parades.

 15. Roast hot dogs — and marshmallows, too